iamsonukushwaha/version2/content/featured/Color-Theme/index.md

 showInProjects: true
 ---

-I have made this VS Code theme for myself, if you like it please Install and use it
+I have made this VS Code theme for myself. please check out, if you like it please Install and use it.